cagyirey/Irc.FSharp/README.md

 ### Installation

 Build Irc.FSharp from the provided .sln file, `build.cmd` or `build.sh`.
-The solution is configured for .NET 4.5 and F# 4.1 by default.
+The solution is configured for .NET Core 2.2 and F# 4.6 by default.

 ### Getting Started

-Irc.FSharp supports two approaches to message processing: asynchronous and event-based.
-To work with single inbound messages in a non-blocking way, use `IrcClient.NextMessage()`; the `IrcClient.MessageReceived` event provides a reactive API. `IrcConnection` encapsulates an `IrcClient`, the connection state, and some common features of an IRC client:
+Irc.FSharp supports an event-based functional reactive API for processing and responding to incoming messages.
+Using the F# core library's `Event` and `Observable` operations allows consuming code to filter and split the stream of messages to select those relevant to a command module. `IrcClient` implements the basic functionality of an IRC network connection; `IrcConnection` encapsulates an `IrcClient`, the connection state, and some common features of an IRCv3-compliant client.

 ```fsharp
 #r "Irc.FSharp.dll"